applebiter/gnatwriter/README.md

 source program you can install on Windows, Linux, or Mac that allows you to interact with a variety of artificial intelligence models (like ChatGPT or GPT 4, but scaled down to run on your desktop PC) to help you write your stories.

+###Update
+Work has begun on the GUI app, which will be built using PyQt6.

 ### How to install
 Clone the repo and open it in a modern Python IDE, like PyCharm.
 PyCharm Community Edition is free.